MicrosoftDocs/sdk-api/sdk-api-src/content/resapi/nf-resapi-clusworkersterminate.md

 ### -param WaitOnly [in]

-If set <b>TRUE</b>, the function will return  at the end of the timeout; otherwise it will signal the threads to terminate and return.
+If set <b>TRUE</b>, the function will wait for up to specified timeout without signaling the thread to terminate; otherwise it will signal the thread to terminate before waiting for the thread.

 ## -returns